Why it Matters

 Why do we care about diversity?
 Because treating people fairly and respectfully is the right thing to do.

 We also think diversity makes us a stronger company.
 Teams that bring together different experiences and perspectives are more creative, and the software they make is more useful to more people.

 Everyone uses software—everyone.
 And the people who make it should reflect that.

 Atomic doesn’t discriminate on the basis of sex, race, color, national origin, disability, protected genetic information, age, religion, marital status, veteran status, height, weight, sexual orientation, or gender expression.

 We want Atomic to be a place of respect, support, and friendship.
 A place where every person can be their genuine self.
-Where hard work, kindness, and ingenuity are rewarded, and bias is struck down everywhere it appears.
+Where hard work, kindness, and ingenuity are rewarded, and bias is struck down wherever it appears.

 Changing the Status Quo